olimsaidov/research/evolution-analysis/1-business-features-development/feature-categorization-by-stakeholder.md

 ## Introduction

-The Jarima platform's success stems significantly from its comprehensive approach to stakeholder-specific feature development.
+The E-Jarima platform's success stems significantly from its comprehensive approach to stakeholder-specific feature development.
 Rather than implementing a one-size-fits-all solution, the platform evolved distinct feature sets tailored to the unique needs, workflows, and objectives of each user group.
 This stakeholder-centric approach maximized user satisfaction while maintaining system coherence and operational efficiency.

 Based on actual usage data from the road safety analysis, the platform serves over 400,000 annual violation submissions across multiple user types, demonstrating the effectiveness of this differentiated approach to feature development.